Optimization with Multi-sourced Information and Unknown Reliability: A Distributionally Robust Approach: Dynamic Trust Update Process

 \section{Dynamic Trust Update Process}

-We now design a dynamic trust update mechanism to simulate decision makers' trust in various sources evolving over events as more data become available.
-This approach serves two primary purposes.
-First, it aims to improve decision accuracy and reliability by leveraging the discrete distribution $\hat{\mathbb{P}}_{HI}$, derived by combining nonparametric data using trust as probabilistic weights, which forms the center of the Wasserstein ambiguity set in our MR-DRO model.
-By updating trust values, the model can mitigate the impact of poor data quality by reducing the weights assigned to less reliable sources.
-Second, updating trust values based on the performance of each source ensures that the model reflects real-world trust dynamics, where a decision maker's trusts in multiple sources are adjusted according to their track records.
-Increasing trust values in sources that provide accurate predictions while decreasing trust in those that do not mirror natural human behavior, thereby enhancing the model's adaptability.
+We now introduce a dynamic trust update mechanism to capture how a decision maker’s trust in multiple data sources evolves over time as new information becomes available.
+This mechanism serves two primary objectives.
+First, it enhances decision accuracy and robustness by leveraging the discrete distribution $\hat{\mathbb{P}}_{HI}$—constructed through nonparametric data fusion with trust values acting as probabilistic weights—which serves as the center of the Wasserstein ambiguity set in the MR-DRO model.
+By dynamically updating trust levels, the framework reduces the influence of low-quality or unreliable data sources, thereby mitigating adverse effects arising from inaccurate information.
+Second, the adaptive adjustment of trust values based on observed performance aligns the model with realistic decision-making behavior, where confidence in different sources evolves according to their historical reliability.
+Increasing trust in sources that consistently yield accurate predictions while decreasing trust in poorly performing ones mirrors natural human learning processes and improves the model’s adaptability to changing environments.

-An approach to simulate trust dynamics is to utilize actual losses from each event as an evaluation metric \citep{guo-etal-cdc-2024}.
-Through the trial-and-error method, one can estimate the partial derivative of the actual losses over the trust in one source and then update it accordingly.
-A negative partial derivative of actual losses with respect to the current trust in one data source indicates that increasing trust in this source will result in decreased losses, and therefore in the next iteration, we will increase the trust.
-A positive partial derivative works in the opposite way.
-This is a handy method for the parametric data fusion way to construct the ambiguity set, and can also be implemented even when we do not have historical prediction errors from each source.
+One approach to modeling trust dynamics is to use realized losses from each event as a performance metric \citep{guo-etal-cdc-2024}.
+Under a trial-and-error framework, one may approximate the partial derivative of realized losses with respect to the trust assigned to a particular source and update trust accordingly.
+A negative partial derivative indicates that increasing trust in that source reduces losses, suggesting that its weight should be increased in subsequent iterations, whereas a positive derivative implies the opposite adjustment.
+This gradient-based approach is particularly convenient in parametric data fusion settings for constructing ambiguity sets and remains applicable even when historical prediction error data are unavailable.